-Address Matching To use Address Match filtering, set the local 8 bit address in the Address Match Value Register and set the Address twice the maximum possible size of received frames).
+Address Matching To use Address Match filtering, set the local 8 bit address twice the maximum possible size of received frames).

 Match Enable bit in the IrCon register.

 Set up DMA Set up a DMA buffer (the buffer should be greater than be programmed to switch between the two buffers.